-The mechanical design philosophy for SeaBee III is intended to create a modular, compact, and lightweight AUV.
+The mechanical design philosophy for SeaBee is intended to create a modular, compact, and lightweight AUV.
 The single-hull design with an internal rack system enables easy removal and centralized access to electronics while the external frame provides support for long term development by allowing individual component redesigns with little to no effect on the overall structure of the AUV.
-Electrical connections are established by using waterproof connectors, supplied from Fischer Connectors, from the hull end cap to external components such as the IMU, SONAR, marker dropper, shooter, cameras, and thrusters allowing simplified electrical reconfiguration.
-Similar wet-pluggable connectors are also in place to allow devices to be plugged into SeaBee without worrying about water creating a short, saving time during wet tests and competition runs.
+Electrical connections are established by using waterproof connectors, supplied from Teledyne Oil & Gas, from the hull end cap to external components such as the IMU, cameras, and thrusters allowing simplified electrical reconfiguration.
+Similar wetpluggable connectors are also in place to allow devices to be plugged into SeaBee without worrying about water - saving time during wet tests and competition runs.